 Unless otherwise stated in the candidate's contract, the mid-probationary review shall take place during the third year of appointment.
 This review provides the faculty member with substantive feedback from faculty colleagues and administrators regarding his or her accomplishments relative to departmental tenure criteria.
-A positive mid-probationary review does not insure that tenure will be granted in the future nor does a negative review mean that tenure will be denied.
+Neither aA positive nor negative mid-probationary review determines the outcome of the tenure review process, does not ensure that tenure will be granted in the future nor does a negative review mean that tenure will be denied.

-C92.2 Procedures for the mid-probationary review are similar to procedures for the tenure review and are established by the departmental faculty in consultation with the department chair/head and the dean.
-The department chair/head is responsible for making the candidate's mid-probationary review file available to the tenured faculty members in the department at least fourteen calendar days prior to a meeting to discuss the candidate's progress.
+C92.2 Procedures for the mid-probationary review are similar to procedures for the tenure review and are established by the departmental faculty in consultation with the department head/chair/head and the dean.
+The department head/chair/head is responsible for making the candidate's mid-probationary review file available to the tenured faculty members in the department at least fourteen calendar days prior to a meeting to discuss the candidate's progress.
 A cumulative record of written recommendations and accompanying explanations forwarded to the candidate from previous reappointment meetings, and any comments from individuals outside the department relevant to the assessment of the candidate's performance will also be made available to the eligible tenured faculty.
-The department head may discuss the review and assessment of the tenured faculty members in the department with the dean, and shall provide a letter of assessment to the candidate, including a summary of faculty comments and suggestions.
+The department head/-chair may discuss the review and assessment of the tenured faculty members in the department with the dean, and shall provide a letter of assessment to the candidate, including a summary of faculty comments and suggestions.
 (See C35 regarding confidentiality of peer evaluations).
 This letter of assessment and the faculty report will become a part of the candidate's reappointment and mid-probationary review file.
-The department chair/head will discuss the review and assessment with the candidate.
+The department head/chair/head will discuss the review and assessment with the candidate.
 After receiving the assessment, the candidate has the right to submit a written response for the file.

 C92.3 Comments also may be solicited from students, and other relevant faculty members in the college or university, and from outside reviewers.
-In the case of K-State Research and Extension faculty members or faculty members whose primary responsibility is directed service (e.g., librarians and clinicians), the comments of various clientele served may be solicited as part of the evaluation for mid-probationary review.
+In the case of K-State Research and Extension faculty members or faculty members whose primary responsibility is directed service (e.g., librarians and clinicians), the comments of various clientele served may be solicited as part of the evaluation for midprobationary review.